Top 10 Challenges Healthcare Companies Face Today

 1. Harnessing Advanced Health Technology

 In the current tech landscape, dynamics of both hardware and software is changing.
-For instance, according to the UK Center for Health Solution report, 48 percent of medical devices are connected through IoT, which is expected to rise up to 68 percent in the next five years.
+For instance, according to the UK Center for Health Solution report, 48 percent of medical devices are connected through IoT, and with IoT development companies pacing up the innovation and development, it is expected to rise up to 68 percent in the next five years.
 Research firm MarketsandMarkets also reveals that the connected medical device market is expected to witness a three-fold rise from 2017 to 2022.

-Even the software applications used in hospitals, such as Appointment Management System, Patient Administration System, and Laboratory Information Management System are now getting powered by advance techs like AI and machine learning.
+Even the software applications used in hospitals, such as Appointment Management Systems, Patient Administration Systems, and Laboratory Information Management Systems are now getting powered by advanced techs like AI and machine learning.

 To harness the potential of healthcare technology to transform the health systems and develop a connected healthcare environment, healthcare leaders and clinicians need to forge closer ties with medical manufacturers and software application development companies.
 They can share information and develop new business models and scenarios that can improve the adoption of new technology in healthcare.